In the Bedroom-2001

 Ah, the magic of movie-making.

-The film immediately will draw comparisons to The Texas Chainsaw Massacre (1974) in setting alone.
+The film will immediately draw comparisons to The Texas Chain Saw Massacre (1974) in its setting alone.
 Isn’t remote and barren farmland so effective in horror?
 There is something so creepy and foreboding about the stillness, animals, and miles and miles of emptiness.

-Instead of a slaughterhouse or rotting meat, X uses a deadly alligator which comes into play during the final act.
+Instead of a slaughterhouse or rotting meat, X uses a deadly alligator, which comes into play during the final act.

-To further add to the similarities of The Texas Chainsaw Massacre, the time is the late 1970s so the character’s dress and mannerisms are similar.
+To further highlight the similarities between The Texas Chainsaw Massacre, the setting is the late 1970s, which is reflected in the characters’ dress and mannerisms.
 Even one long shot of the elderly couple’s house entryway is almost identical to the one used in that film, and surprise, surprise, the cast drives up in a van.

-But X is better than merely a modern film patterned after a cult classic.
+However, X is more than just a modern film patterned after a cult classic.
 There is proper tension and a stark 1970s, dirty grindhouse look with gritty camerawork and a grainy texture.

-I felt absorbed in the atmosphere and the time capsule rather than watching current people dress in retro clothing.
+I felt immersed in the atmosphere and the time capsule, rather than watching people dress in current clothing in a retro style.

-Very few viewers of X will likely be prudes but there is a fair amount of nudity and sexual behavior- I mean a lot!
+Very few viewers of X will likely be prudes, but there is a fair amount of nudity and sexual behavior- I mean a lot!

-Since a porn film is being made this is unsurprising but rests assured there is a hefty helping of tits, asses, and full-frontal nudity.
+Since a porn film is being made, this is unsurprising, but rest assured, there is a hefty helping of tits, asses, and full-frontal nudity.

 Perhaps as a response to the typically voyeuristic female-only nudity in most older slasher films, there is plenty of male nudity to balance the scales.

 Another improvement to slasher films is the incorporation of character development and diversity.
-In lesser films, supporting nymphomaniacs like Bobby-Lynne (Brittany Snow) and Jackson (Scott Mescudi), who is black, would have been written as one-dimensional but not in X.
+In lesser films, supporting nymphomaniacs like Bobby-Lynne (Brittany Snow) and Jackson (Scott Mescudi), who is black, would have been written as one-dimensional, but not in X.

-Bobby-Lynne and Jackson love sex but they also have dreams and aspirations and are kind people, each separately trying to help the elderly couple.
+Bobby-Lynne and Jackson love sex, but they also have dreams and aspirations, and are kind people, each separately trying to help the elderly couple.

 Unsurprisingly, the elderly couple, especially the wife, takes center stage as the plot moves along.
 Suffice it to say, Pearl (the old lady) longs to be young and sexual again like she was in her prime.

-She stalks Maxine (Mia Goth), touches her, and finally sneaks into bed with her hoping to recapture her lost youth.
+She stalks Maxine (Mia Goth), touches her, and finally sneaks into bed with her, hoping to recapture her lost youth.

 Things don’t exactly go well.